 Putting Your Best Foot Forward (PYBFF) is a job search skills training program for transition-age youth who are blind or have low vision.
 Research has consistently shown that early work experiences are an important predictor of whether youth with blindness or low vision will successfully find employment after leaving school.
 PYBFF was designed to help these youth learn the skills they need to find a job and succeed in the workplace.

 PYBFF includes five units, with about 40 hours of content, covering topics such as preparing for an interview, disability disclosure, resume development, online job searches, and improving self-presentation.
-Here are some examples of the interactive activities for each unit:

 The program is designed to be implemented by two trainers with 10-15 youth.
 PYBFF trainers are typically service providers who work with youth who are blind or have low vision, such as teachers of students with low vision, vision rehabilitation therapists, or vocational rehabilitation agency staff.

 In order to access the PYBFF curriculum and materials, you must complete a free, two-day trainer workshop.
 The interactive, online trainer workshops are held at least twice per year via Zoom videoconferencing software.
 Workshops are intended for professionals who provide direct services to transition-age youth who are blind or have low vision.
 At least two people from your organization must attend the same workshop; however, we will also accept groups of three.
 Each workshop is capped at six groups (12-18 trainers).
 Those who successfully complete the workshop will:

 - Have the option of earning up to 8 ACVREP continuing education credits

 - Gain full access to the PYBFF curriculum and materials to download, free of charge

 Join the course waitlist below to be notified of future trainer workshop dates.
 Click the “Add to Wait List” button, follow the prompts to add yourself to the waitlist, and then we’ll contact you when registration for the next trainer workshop is available.